 The structure of the paper is as follows.
 In Section 2, we summarize the main features of multi-adjoint logic programming, both language syntax and procedural semantics.
-Section 3 presents a discussion on multi-adjoint lattices and their nice representation by using standard Prolog code, in order to facilitate its further assimilation inside the FLOPER tool, as described in Section 4.
+Section 3 presents a discussion on multi-adjoint lattices and their nice representation by using standard Prolog code, in order to facilitate its further assimilation inside the FLOPER tool.
+As described in Section 4, we propose too a sophisticated kind of lattices capable for taking into account details on declarative traces, such as the sequence of computations (regarding program rules, fuzzy connectives and primitive operators) needed for evaluating a given goal.
 Finally, in Section 5 we give our conclusions and some lines of future work.